-As part of an integrated Libya-Tunisia programme, the Danish Refugee Council (DRC) and its demining department the Danish Demining Group (DDG) have worked in Libya since August 2011, in conjunction with the revolution against the 42-year regime of Col. Gaddafi.
-DRC and DDG work on a range of issues which affect the lives of conflict-affected populations including Libyans, asylum seekers and migrants.
+Since 2011, as part of an integrated Libya-Tunisia programme, the Danish Refugee Council (DRC) and its demining department the Danish Demining Group (DDG) have worked in Libya.
+This has been in conjunction with the revolution against the 42-year regime of Colonel Gaddafi.
+DRC and DDG work on a range of issues impacting on the lives of conflict-affected population, including both Libyans and asylum seekers and migrants.

-During the long Gaddafi era, Libya was isolated and failed to adopt a number of key international conventions which would help guarantee safety and protection for its citizens and visitors living within its borders.
-Examples are the 1951 UN Refugee Convention and the 1997 ‘Ottawa Treaty’ banning anti-personnel mines.
-DRC and DDG work to provide immediate protection to people whose rights to safety and dignity are threatened, but also to build durable protection mechanisms, qualified local capacities and supportive community structures.
-This is achieved by working with governmental bodies and local communities alike.
+During the long Gaddafi era, Libya was isolated from the world, failing to adopt a number of key international conventions which would help guarantee safety and protection for its citizens and others living within its borders.
+This includes the 1951 UN Refugee Convention and the 1997 ‘Ottawa Treaty’ banning anti-personnel mines.
+DRC and DDG work to provide immediate protection to people whose rights to safety and dignity are threatened, as well as to build durable protection mechanisms, qualified local capacities and supportive community structures.
+This is achieved by working with governmental bodies and local communities.

-DDG has established an institutional partnership with local demining organisation Free Fields Foundation (3F) to conduct ERW Risk Education and clearance in close coordination with the mandated national authority the Libyan Mine Action Center (LibMAC), the local authorities and local community based organisations.
+DDG has established an institutional partnership with the local demining organisation Free Fields Foundation (3F) to conduct ERW RE and clearance.
+This is also in close coordination with the mandated national authority the Libyan Mine Action Center (LibMAC), local authorities and community based organisations.